Zhu Yunming: Biography

 Zhu was born in 1461 in Changzhou County, modern Suzhou, Jiangsu Province.
 His courtesy name was Xizhe (希哲), and art name Zhishan (枝山).
 Born with a supernumerary thumb on one hand, Zhu gave himself the sobriquet "Zhizhi Scholar" (枝指生; zhizhi refers to preaxial polydactyly in Chinese).
-He was said to have been able to write calligraphy with large characters at the tender age of four and compose poetry by the age of eight.
+He was said to have been able to write calligraphy with large characters at the age of four and compose poetry by the age of eight.
 He became a certified student at 16, and succeeded in the provincial examination of 1492, but never passed metropolitan examinations.

 Zhu was appointed as the county magistrate of Xingning, Guangdong, in 1514.
 He served as the principal editor of the Gazetteer of Xingning County (in the reign of Zhengde), during his five-year term.
 In 1521, he was promoted to Controller-General of Yingtian Prefecture (modern Nanjing).
 He resigned in less than a year on a plea of illness.
 He dedicated the rest of his life to writing and died in 1527.

 Together with Tang Yin, Wen Zhengming and Xu Zhenqing, Zhu was one of the "Four Talents of Wu (Suzhou)" (吴中四才子), his calligraphy is the most noted in the quartet.
 He excelled at small standard script (xiaokai), but was of wild-cursive (kuangcao) fame.
 His friends attributed his affinity for this highly expressive calligraphy to his impetuous personality.

 Zhu was also known as an unorthodox thinker against Neo-Confucianism.
 In his later life, he described himself as a "wild man".
 He finished various collections of miscellaneous notes.
 Some scholars believe that his work of judgements on historical personalities influenced Li Zhi's Cang Shu.